Kareem Hunt Player Prop Bets for NFL Week 18 - Cleveland vs. Cincinnati - NewsBreak

 Matchup vs. Cincinnati

-- Hunt's 46.7 rushing yards per game over his six career matchups against the Bengals are 19.2 more yards than his over/under in Sunday's game.
+- In his six career matchups against them, Hunt has averaged 46.7 rushing yards against the Bengals, 18.2 more than his over/under in Sunday's game.

-- In three of six games versus the Bengals Hunt has run for a touchdown.
-But he did not have multiple TDs in any of those games.
+- Hunt has had a rushing touchdown in three games against the Bengals, but did not have multiple TDs in any of those games.

-- In terms of defending against the run, the Bengals are fifth in the NFL, allowing 96.1 yards per game.
+- Conceding 96.1 rushing yards per game, the Bengals have the fifth-ranked run defense in the NFL.

-- The Bengals have conceded 14 rushing touchdowns, 12th in the league.
+- This season the Bengals have allowed 14 rushing TDs.
+They are ranked 12th in the NFL in that category.

 Recent Performances